 Open office design is one of the hottest trends around.
 But, far from a passing fad, open offices can actually be rather practical, providing value to your workers.
-Especially important if you're looking to attract millennial workers, who are leading the flexible working charge, this style of office setting is deemed more creative and collaborative.
+This is especially important if you’re looking to attract millennial workers, who are leading the flexible working charge.

 Whether you have an existing open office space or you’re looking for a way to incorporate more open office elements into your traditional workplace structure, here are seven innovative tricks that’ll help you take advantage of this open layout.

 Static office environments are a thing of the past.
-Movable furniture can help cater to different employee preferences, allowing them to easily switch between different work modes throughout the day and allows for your business to evolve and adpat more too.
+Movable furniture can help cater to different employee preferences, allowing people to easily switch between different work modes throughout the day and allowing for your business to evolve.

 By having movable desks and cabinets, you can easily create walls when you need to isolate yourself in order to focus or bring the team together for meetings.

 We all know how bad sitting all day is for your health.
 In order to promote employee health, it’s a good idea to offer multiple seating options for your employee to switch between throughout the day.
 You can offer options like: • Yoga balls • Kneeling chairs • Standing desks • Treadmill desks • Walking meetings